Voting and elections

 The result of an election will be determined by counting the number of votes each candidate receives in the count.

-When and where are the votes counted for the Local Government Elections?
+When will the votes be counted for the Local Government Elections?

 The votes will be counted from 6pm on Election Day.
 The public is welcome to watch the votes being counted.